ksagep/fifth-milestone-project-bitcoin/README.md

 ## Unfixed bugs

-I could not solve the plotting issue on the dashboard.
-For plots had to provide integers in the code however I had float64.
-I did not find the proper solution for transformation so I insert images about the results to the dashboard link to these with checkboxes.
+Plot the images on the dashboard.
+I tried to use short or full path of images; use urls of images and other methods.
+When I start the project from terminal, the code, what you can find in my project now, works properly.
+But when I deploy it on Heroku it did not worked properly and sent an error message (the given image does not exists) even though the project deploy was successful.

 ## Acknowledgements